How to File a Lawsuit on Behalf of a Loved One Who Died in a San Antonio Car Accident

 Texas is more generous than some states when it comes to damages in a wrongful death suit.
 There are three possible types of damages available: losses of surviving family members, damages sustained by the deceased (similar to what the deceased might have recovered in a personal injury case if he or she had survived), and exemplary damages.

 Losses suffered directly by surviving family members and those sustained by the deceased may include both economic and non-economic damages.
 For instance, surviving family members may recover for loss of household income, and also for intangibles like loss of companionship.
 Establishing the value of economic elements like loss of future earnings typically requires expert witnesses.
-At The Law Offices of George Salinas, we have extensive experience working with expert witnesses to establish damages, and a network of experts to call upon to help build your case.
+At George Salinas Injury Lawyers, we have extensive experience working with expert witnesses to establish damages, and a network of experts to call upon to help build your case.

 Exemplary damages, more commonly known as “punitive damages,” are intended to punish bad behavior that’s detrimental to society.
 This type of damages is only available in cases where the defendant caused the death willfully or through gross negligence.